rohit-krish/SudokuSolver/README.md

-"# PYTHON-FAVORATE"
+# SUDOKU SOLVER

+### It Is An Python Kivy App to Solve The Sudoku Game.

-YOU CAN USE solver.py FOR TO USE SUDOKU SOLVER WITHOUT THE GUI
+## `YOU CAN USE solver.py FOR TO USE SUDOKU SOLVER WITHOUT THE GUI`